 I find as Remembrance Day approaches that I don't spend much time thinking of soldiers.
-Rather, I think of all of the innocent people who's lives were and are turned upside down because of whatever strange reasons people have for deciding that fighting is better than talking.
+Rather, I think of all of the innocent people whose lives were and are turned upside down because of whatever strange reasons people have for deciding that fighting is better than talking.
 Mostly, I think of my dad who was a small child in southern Ukraine when the second world war started.
 He was five years old.
 Eventually, toward the end of the war in Europe, when the line between the Soviets and the Germans swept over their village and the region in general, his family lost everything they had.
-They had to decide whether to stay and deal with the Soviet army or go with the retreating Germans (Nazis!).
+They had to decide whether to stay and deal with the Soviet army or follow along with the retreating Germans.

-Since they were German speakers and since they had heard terrible stories about other German speaking Mennonites who had been swept up by the red details but my understanding is that they mostly walked the 1600 km from where they lived near Dnipropetrovs'k, Ukraine to Poland and eventually to Germany.
+Since they were German speakers and since they had heard terrible stories about other German speaking Mennonites who had been swept up by the red army they decided to leave with the retreating Germans.
+I don't know all of the details but my understanding is that they mostly walked the 1600 km from where they lived near Dnipropetrovs'k, Ukraine to Poland and eventually to Germany.

 In Germany, after the war, they lived on the land of a Baron at Gut Wilhelmsburg, as refugees, or Displaced Persons (DPs) as they were then known.
 Gut Whilhelmsburg is about 1900 km from their home town in Ukraine, where they had all spent their entire lives to that time.

 Eventually, my father, with his immediate family, was able to make his way to Canada (via Pier 21 in Halifax) to the Niagara Peninsula where he had some relatives living already.